Caparisun/Linear_Regression_Project/SQL_Files/README.md

-# SQL questions - regression
+# SQL questions for the real estate database

 In this file, we are presenting the SQL questions and answers in a easy to read file.
 To execute the queries, please refer to the SQL-file that is available [here](https://github.com/Caparisun/data_mid_bootcamp_project_regression/blob/master/SQL_Files/Regression%20project.sql).